Stormqueen!: Plot summary

 Allart uses his gift of seeing multiple futures, but is overcome by visions of death and destruction.
 He teleports his wife, Cassandra, from Hali Tower, for her protection.
 He is warned by workers at Hali that Damon-Rafael, his brother, will march on Aldaran, to claim Cassandra for himself.

 About a week later, Rakhal of Scathfell, who has joined forces with Damon-Rafael Hastur, demands that Aldaran give over Dorilys to be married to one of Scathfell's sons.
 When Aldaran refuses, the castle is besieged with laran-based weapons, including clingfire.
 Dorilys is able to avert the attack.
 After several more attacks, Lord Aldaran decides to use Dorilys' powers at full force against the attacking army, despite the warnings of Allart and the others.

 Allart's brother Damon-Rafael sends word demanding that Allart hand over Cassandra.
 After attempting to reason with his brother, Allart telepathically shows him the future he will bring to Darkover if he steals Cassandra and crowns himself king.
 Rather than be the cause of such a future, Damon-Rafael kills himself.

 At the feast following the victory, Dorilys realizes that Donal does not love her; rather he is in love with Renata.
 Acting out of temper, she blasts Donal, killing him instantly.
 Renata gets Dorilys under control and drugs her.
 Renata seeks Donal in the Overworld, but instead meets Dorilys as she might have been, self-controlled and emotionally mature.
 Dorilys tells Renata she must never again awaken, that her power is too dangerous.
 Renata leaves the Overworld and creates a force field around Dorilys.
 Her body is interred at Hali.

-In a later Darkover novel, Sharra's Exile, set some hundreds or thousands of years later, a delegation that goes to retrieve the Sword of Aldones from Hali sees "behind a rainbow of colors... a bier where lay a woman's body ... she had slept there or lain there in unchanging, incorruptible death for thousands of years".
+In a later Darkover novel, Sharra's Exile, set some thousands of years later, a delegation that goes to retrieve the Sword of Aldones from Hali sees "behind a rainbow of colors... a bier where lay a woman's body ... she had slept there or lain there in unchanging, incorruptible death for thousands of years".